 Make Sure You Follow Local Laws About Renting Your Property

-Renting out a home isn't as simple as handing the keys to someone followed by them giving you money.
+Renting out a home isn't as simple as handing the keys to someone and them giving you money.
 That might be obvious, but the depth to which laws will affect what you can and can't do can be easy to miss when you start trying to rent out a place.
-Here are some things to look out for to make sure you don't come out on the wrong side of local laws about renting.
+Read on to make sure you follow laws about renting.

 Finding the laws